What happens at the initial evaluation – my pet’s first visit to GVR?

 |Single land session (physical rehab in our gym):||$65|

-Packages that provide a discount are available for hydrotherapy and rehab sessions, as well as other modalities.
+Packages that provide a discount are available for hydrotherapy, rehab sessions and laser therapy.
 In addition, modalities performed at the time of a re-check appointment are also bundled.
 We can provide you with more accurate information about the cost of your pet’s treatment plan when you bring in your pet for his or her initial appointment.
 Treatment plans, and therefore the cost, vary greatly depending on the animal’s diagnosis and health.

 How much should I budget for my pet’s treatment plan?
 How long will I have to bring my pet to GVR for rehab?